jrenaud90/TidalPy/Documentation/partial_melt_x/partial_melt_models.md

 Here $a_\eta$ is `hn_visc_slope_1`, $b_1$ and $b_2$ are `hn_shear_param_1` and `hn_shear_param_2`, and $f_\eta$ and $f_\mu$ are `hn_visc_falloff_slope` and `hn_shear_falloff_slope`.
 Every branch is floored at the liquid limits.

-The structure encodes the disaggregation transition.
 Below the critical melt fraction, melt sits in isolated pockets and weakens the solid framework gradually.
-Above it the framework loses contact and the material behaves as a crystal-laden liquid, which is a drop of many orders of magnitude.
-The breakdown band is a deliberately steep but finite bridge between those two pictures; its width is a numerical convenience that keeps the transition differentiable, not a measured quantity.
+Above it the framework loses contact and the material behaves as a crystal-laden liquid, a drop of many orders of magnitude.
+The breakdown band is a steep but finite bridge between the two regimes; its width is a numerical convenience that keeps the transition differentiable, not a measured quantity.

 ## Parameters